-START OF CONSTRUCTION

-The date of permit issuance for new construction and substantial improvements to existing structures, provided that the actual start of construction, repair, reconstruction, rehabilitation, addition placement, or other improvement is within 180 days after the date of issuance.
-The actual start of construction means the first placement of permanent construction of a building (including a manufactured home) on a site, such as the pouring of a slab or footings, installation of pilings or construction, grading, or filling), or the installation of streets or walkways, or excavation for a basement, footings, piers or foundations, or the erection of temporary forms, or the installation of accessory buildings such as garages or sheds not occupied as dwelling units or not part of the main building.
+START OF CONSTRUCTION The date of permit issuance for new construction and substantial improvements to existing structures, provided that actual start of construction, repair, reconstruction, rehabilitation, addition placement, or other improvement is within 180 days after the date of issuance.
+The actual start of construction means the first placement of permanent construction of a building (including a manufactured home) on a site, such as the pouring of a slab or footings, installation of pilings or construction of columns.
+Permanent construction does not include land preparation (such as clearing, excavation, grading, or filling), or the installation of streets or walkways, or excavation for a basement, footings, piers or foundations, or the erection of temporary forms, or the installation of accessory buildings such as garages or sheds not occupied as dwelling units or not part of the main building.
 For a substantial improvement, the actual "start of construction" means the first alteration of any wall, ceiling, floor, or other structural part of a building, whether or not that alteration affects the external dimensions of the building.

-STRUCTURE

-A walled and roofed building, including a gas or liquid storage tank, that is principally above the ground, as well as a manufactured home.
+STRUCTURE A walled and roofed building, including a gas or liquid storage tank, that is principally above ground, as well as a manufactured home.

-SUBSTANTIAL DAMAGE

-Damage of any origin sustained by a structure whereby the cost of restoring the structure to its beforedamaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.
-Substantial damage also means flood-related damages sustained by a structure on two separate occasions during a ten-year period for which the cost of repairs at the time of such flood event, on the average, equals or exceeds 25 percent of the market value of the structure before the damage occurred.
+SUBSTANTIAL DAMAGE - Damage of any origin sustained by a structure whereby the eost of restoring the structure to its before damaged condition would equal or exceed 50% of the market value of the structure before the damage occurred.

-SUBSTANTIAL IMPROVEMENT

-Any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure before the start of construction of the improvement.
-"Substantial improvement" also means "cumulative substantial improvement."
+SUBSTANTIAL IMPROVEMENT - Any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds 50% of the market value of the structure before the start of construction of the improvement.
 The term includes structures which have incurred substantial damage, regardless of the actual repair work performed.
 The term does not, however, include either:

-- A. Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions; or - B. Any alteration of an historic structure, provided that the alteration will not preclude the structure's continued designation as an historic structure.
+- (1) Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions; or - (2) Any alteration of a Historic structure, provided that the alteration will not preclude the structure's continued designation as a Historic structure.

-VARIANCE

-A grant of relief from the requirements of this chapter which permits construction or use in a manner that would otherwise be prohibited by this chapter.
+VARIANCE A grant of relief from the requirements of this chapter which permits construction or use in a manner that would otherwise be prohibited by this chapter.